jsiegenthaler/hueget/README.md

 Exact use unknown.
 Looks like it reflects an operating mode.
 Observed values are: homeautomation

+## Common Action Keywords for Sensors
+Sensors can have their name changed, and can have their config updated. the config capabilities are dependent on the sensor type.
+The most common config keywords for sensors are: on, battery, reachable, alert, tholddark, tholdoffset, sensitivity, sensitivitymax, ledindication, usertest More keywords exist, see the [API documentation for sensors](https://developers.meethue.com/develop/hue-api/5-sensors-api/).

+## on (get and set)
+Turn a sensore on or off.
+On=true, Off=false.
+Valid for light or group.
+A group also supports all_on and any_on.

 ## Further commands
 See the [API documentation](#api-documentation).